razzie/broadcaster/README.md

 # github.com/razzie/broadcaster

 ## Summary
-The scope of this library is to take an input Go channel (producer) and multiplex/broadcast the objects sent over it to an arbitrary amount of listeners (consumers).
+The scope of this library is to take an input Go channel (producer) and broadcast the objects sent over it to an arbitrary amount of listeners (consumers).

 Listeners are channels of the same type as the input channel.
 They can be opened and closed at any time and these operations block until the listener is opened/closed.